How to reduce the search space of Entity Resolution: with Blocking or Nearest Neighbor search?: Qualitative Analysis

 \textbf{Configuration space.} As explained in Section \ref{sec:intro}, a major aspect of filtering techniques is the fine-tuning of their configuration parameters, which has a decisive impact on their performance.
 For this reason, we combine every method with a wide range of values for each parameter through grid search.
 The domains we considered per parameter and method are reported in Tables \ref{tb:bwConfigurationDomain}, \ref{tb:joinConfigurationDomain} and \ref{tb:nnConfigurationDomain}.

-Starting with Table \ref{tb:bwConfigurationDomain}, the common parameters of the blocking workflows include the presence or absence of Block Purging and the ratio used by Block Filtering.
+Starting with Table \ref{tb:bwConfigurationDomain}, the common parameters of the lazy blocking workflows include the presence or absence of Block Purging and the ratio used by Block Filtering.
 For the latter, we examined at most 40 values in $[0,1]$, with 1 indicating the absence of Block Filtering.
 Given that these two steps determine the upper bound of recall for the subsequent steps, we terminate their grid search as soon as the resulting $PC$ drops below the target one (0.9) -- in these cases, the number of tested configurations is lower than the maximum possible one.
-For comparison cleaning, all methods are coupled with the parameter-free Comparison Propagation (CP) or one of the 42 Meta-blocking configurations, which stem from the 6 weighting schemes and the 7 pruning algorithms.
+For comparison cleaning, all methods are coupled with the parameter-free Comparison Propagation (CP) or one of the 42 Meta-blocking configurations, which stem from the six weighting schemes and the seven pruning algorithms.

-Standard Blocking involves only the common parameters, unlike the rest of the block building methods.
-For their fine-tuning, we experiment with the same settings as in \cite{DBLP:journals/pvldb/0001SGP16}.
-Hence, Standard Blocking yields the lowest maximum configurations, with the proactive (Extended) Suffix Arrays Blocking yielding by far the highest~ones.
+The Standard Blocking workflow involves only the common parameters, yielding the fewest configurations.
+The rest of the blocking workflows use the same settings as in \cite{DBLP:journals/pvldb/0001SGP16}.
+Note that the proactive ones, which are based on Suffix Arrays Blocking, are not combined with any block cleaning method.

 In Table \ref{tb:joinConfigurationDomain}, we notice that the common parameters of set-based similarity joins include the absence or presence of cleaning (i.e., stop-word removal and stemming), the similarity measure as well as the representation model.
 For the last two parameters, we consider all options discussed in Section \ref{sec:simJoins}, i.e., three similarity measures in combination with 10 models: whitespace tokenization (T1G) or character $n$-grams (CnG), with $n \in \{2, 3, 4, 5\}$; for each model, we consider both the set and the multiset of its tokens, with the latter denoted by appending M at the end of its name (e.g., T1GM).